 A preliminary screening based on heating and electrical demand, siting, and interconnection shows that the facility has no potential for installing a cost-effective CHP system.

-Based on a preliminary analysis, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.
-The low or infrequent thermal load and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.
+The low or infrequent thermal load, especially in the summer, and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.